Electro707/ectf-2023-unhaven/PROTOCOL.md

 ## Feature Data
 The un-encrypted feature data is defined as follows:

-Car ID (6 bytes) > Car Unlock Secret (16 bytes) > Feature Number (1 byte, 0 to 3)
+Car Unlock Secret (16 bytes) > Feature Number (1 byte, 0 to 3)

-This data is padded to 48 bytes, then is encrypted with a Feature Encryption Key that is unique and stored per-fob
+This data is padded to 32 bytes, then is encrypted with a Feature Encryption Key that is unique and stored per-fob

 ## Transactions
 The following section describes the different possible transactions